Updated July 2019

 Recreational Marijuana in Pennsylvania

 Is marijuana legal in Pennsylvania?
 No– recreational marijuana is illegal.
 Currently under Pennsylvania marijuana law, possession of up to 30 grams is a misdemeanor, subject to a fine of $500 and 30 days in jail.
 Those caught with more than 30 grams are subject to a maximum fine of $5,000 and as much as a year in prison.

 Medical Marijuana Laws in Pennsylvania

 Pennsylvania Governor Tom Wolf signed Senate Bill 3 into law on April 17, 2016, making Pennsylvania the 24th state to adopt comprehensive medical marijuana legislation.
 Dispensaries began selling medical cannabis products to qualified patients on February 15, 2018.

-Like most medical marijuana states, patients will have to obtain a medical marijuana license from a doctor.
+Like most medical marijuana states, patients must obtain a medical marijuana license from a doctor.

 The state Department of Health has the authority to authorize more, but as of now the following conditions are approved: